harryvince/dotfiles/README.md

 - tmux
 - i3
 - nix
+The new bash setup script only sets up the essentail tools i.e. zsh, tmux and neovim

 ## Customization
 Feel free to customize these dotfiles to suit your needs.
 If you make any improvements or additions that you think others might